radaeze/radaeze.github.io/downloads/quickstart.rst

 Quick Start Guide
 =================

-This page provides procedures for getting started with Framework.
+This page explains how to get started with Framework.
 Use this page to onboard or evaluate Framework.

 Overview
 --------

-In this quick start, your use Framework to transform a ``DataRecord`` into a ``tf.Example`` by creating a ``TransformPlan`` and then using that plan in a job.
+In this quick start guide, you use Framework to transform a ``DataRecord`` into a ``tf.Example`` by creating and running a ``TransformPlan``.
 After the transform, you can inspect the generated ``tf.Example`` sample record with a notebook.

-In this quick start guide, you do the following:
+To get started with Framework, do the following:

 #. :ref:`generate_transform`
 #. :ref:`transform_record`
 #. :ref:`read_output`

-After completing this quick start guide, you can use it as a template for you own use case.
+After you complete this quick start guide, use the procedures in this page as a template for your own use case.
+For example, you could use the generated sample record in a training or validation dataset for a machine learning model.

 .. note::

-	For instructions for integrating Framework in a pipeline, see `Build Your First Pipeline <https://example.com>`_ in the Model Training customer journey.
+   For instructions for integrating Framework in a machine learning pipeline, see `Build Your First Pipeline <https://example.com>`_ in the Model Training customer journey.

 Prerequisites
 ~~~~~~~~~~~~~

-To complete the procedures on this page, you must have the following:
+To complete the procedures in this page, you must have the following:

 - **Access to cloud storage:** For instructions, see `Gain Permissions for Cloud Storage <https://example.com>`_.
 - **A DataRecord specification JSON file in cloud storage:** For instructions, see `Upload to Cloud Storage <https://example.com>`_.